maucejo/slydekit/src/slydekit-utils.typ

       sk-states.slide-number.step()
     }

-    // Metadata for attaching a label to the slide, if requested if label != none {
+    // Metadata to attach a label to the slide, if requested if label != none {
       [#metadata((kind: "slide"))#label]
     }

-    // Direct generation of the first chunk for i in range(1, total + 1) {
+    // Direct generation of the slide content, without subslides for i in range(1, total + 1) {
       sk-states.subslide-step.update(i)
       if i > 1 {